ethandpark/frostpunk-tutorial/README.md

 ## Element 1 - Parallax Header Image

-A parallax image is one that gives a sense of perspective as you scroll by making different layers of the image scroll at faster or slower speeds.
+A parallax image is one that gives a sense of perspective by making different layers of the image scroll at faster or slower speeds.

 <div align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/d/d7/Parallax_scroll.gif" />